wp-plugins/woocommerce-beans/readme.txt

 PS: This is the beta version of Beans.
 New features are added on a weekly basis and a few bugs may happen.
 Do not forget to file a bug report if you encounter any issue.
-You can also contact us directly at contact*loyalbeans.com
+You can also contact us directly at hello*loyalbeans.com

-- Internationalization is not yet supported: Only English is supported
+- Internationalization is supported, please check FAQ
 - Supported currency are: AUD, CAD, EUR, GBP, USD

 == Installation ==